AlteriaX/WuWa-Configs/RT Configs/README.md

 ---

-Default RT Low/Medium/High settings are decent so I'm not making configs for those

-Use the commands from **RT Common** and adjust the values accordingly
+RT High/Medium/Low is similar to default with minor changes

+**OR**

+If you prefer to use game default and improve it yourself use the commands from here: [WuWa Config Info](https://alteriax.github.io/WuWa-Config-Info/#info-11)

 ---